itlyons/civtech-transit-app/README.md

 #### Example:
-Using the search bar, a citizen may lookup their bus stop by using a street name.
-Let's see what happens when we search for 'Cornell'.
+Using the search bar, a user may lookup their bus stop by using a street name.
+Let's see what happens when a search is entered for 'Cornell'.

 <img width="748" alt="Screen Shot 2019-06-11 at 7 04 59 PM" src="https://user-images.githubusercontent.com/35736047/59314750-5025d200-8c7c-11e9-91e8-32f101e8895f.png">

-Once they have entered a search, any bus stop with that street name will be returned and they can select their stop from the list.
+Once the user has entered a search, any bus stop with that street name will be returned and the user can select their stop from the list.
+The search results are provided at route level (i.e. NB, EB, SB, WB which are north, east, south, and west bound, respectively).

 <img width="550" alt="Screen Shot 2019-06-11 at 7 05 15 PM" src="https://user-images.githubusercontent.com/35736047/59314782-751a4500-8c7c-11e9-9ba2-1170b9901b0b.png">

-To verify that they have the correct stop, a google map image will populate.  **NOTE:**  Under the 'Reports' section, a user will be able to view current reports for that bus stop as well as submit a report of their own.
+To verify that the user has the correct stop, a google map image will populate.  **NOTE:**  Under the 'Reports' section, a user will be able to view current reports for that bus stop as well as submit a report of their own.
 (See [stage 2](https://github.com/kochandrea/bus-scout))

 <img width="560" alt="Screen Shot 2019-06-11 at 7 05 33 PM" src="https://user-images.githubusercontent.com/35736047/59314785-7f3c4380-8c7c-11e9-87b4-859a341d9b2a.png">